bordershot/dimension-python/dimension-requirements.md

 -COMPLETE - DICTIONARIES – be able to create, traverse, and retrieve a certain value from that key
 -FUNCTIONS
   -COMPLETE - Write a simple python module that returns something, or can be just a simple print statement
-  -Write a separate main script that imports that module and does something with it.
+  -COMPLETE - Write a separate main script that imports that module and does something with it. (reuseSSH.py)
-  -COMPLETE -This will help John get familiar with functions
+  -COMPLETE - This will help John get familiar with functions
-  -This will help john understand what ‘import’ really does (difference between ‘from XX import XX, import XX, import *’)
+  -COMPLETE - This will help john understand what ‘import’ really does (difference between ‘from XX import XX, import XX, import *’) (reuseSSH.py)

 ##Python Environment:
 Packages